R3DIANCE/streaming-list/README.md

 - Twitch Helix API

 # Broken
-The page is currently broken because of the API being broken: https://discuss.dev.twitch.tv/t/search-by-title-not-possible/33868
+The page is currently broken because of this: https://discuss.dev.twitch.tv/t/search-by-title-not-possible/33868

 # Login Requirement
 Access to a Twitch account is required as a precaution for the V5 API shut down on February 28, 2022.